 If a torque-wrench is not available when you are reinstalling a spark plug, a good estimate of the correct torque is 1/12 turn past fingertight.
-When you are installing a new spark plug, a good estimate of the correct torque is 1/2 to 2/3 turn past finger-tight.
+When you are installing a new spark plug, a good estimate of the correct torque is 1/2 turn past finger-tight.